 Sydney’s Group of Eight universities — UNSW Australia and the University of Sydney — received five stars for ‘student demand’ and ‘staff-student ratio’.
 While median salaries for graduates from both universities were strong, graduates from the University of Sydney reported a 67 per cent employment rate, behind UNE (75 per cent), UNSW Australia (77 per cent) and CSU (84 per cent).

-Chris Lester, Chief Executive Officer of the Good Education Group, said the results demonstrate that students should consider a range of factors when choosing a university.
+Chris Lester, Chief Executive Officer of the Good Education Media, said the results demonstrate that students should consider a range of factors when choosing a university.

 “The latest edition shows that there is much more to graduate employment outcomes than meets the eye and every university has its own strengths and characteristics.
 It’s so important for students to think hard about what’s most important to them and research all of their options.”